henrydapo/js_cw_v2/README.md

 3. Set your name in the users object without modifying the original users object

+4. A volume of a rectangular prism is calculated as follows: volume = length x width x height.
+Write a function which calculates volumeOfRectPrism.

 _Further Research: Research the input method "prompt()"._

 _ND: Try your best to solve this without AI.
 For team presentation, i'll pick one of this questions for any of your team members to code live in class on saturday._